All posts

 docker run The command to create and run the container

--e Environmental variables.
-The EULA and SA Password are required, *TZ is timezone necessary for our test
+-e Environment variables.
+The EULA and SA Password are required; TZ sets the timezone needed for our test

 -p port mapping in format host:container.
 I'm using a different port on the host in case you already have a local instance.
 If you are based in the LA timezone, you can pick a different one, for example, Asia/Singapore.